AnomMAN: Detect Anomaly on Multi-view Attributed Networks: The Proposed Method

-As shown in Figure \ref{tab:modelframework}, multi-view networks can be divided into $K$ sub-networks according to different interactive actions defined in Definition \ref{def:one}.
-In sub-network $\mathcal{G}^{(\varphi_k)}$, traditional deep auto-encoder is not suitable for processing data with topological structure.
-In sub-network $\mathcal{G}^{(\varphi_k)}$, Graph Convolution layers are used as the encoder.
+As shown in Figure \ref{tab:modelframework}, multi-view attributed networks can be divided into $K$ sub-networks by different interactive actions according to Definition \ref{def:one}.
+In sub-network $\mathcal{G}^{(\varphi_k)}$, a traditional deep auto-encoder is not suitable for processing data with a topological structure.
+In sub-network $\mathcal{G}^{(\varphi_k)}$, graph convolution \cite{kipf2016semi} layers are used as the encoder.